bakjohn/NameMatchBot/README.md

 To recreate the bot and names database used for the blog post you will need 2 unique buckets in your AWS Account.
 One is used for the Lambda Layer which imports the PyPhonetics library (unique-bucket-1) and the second (unique-bucket-2) is used to populate the Names database.

 1. Create the PyPhonetics Layer for AWS Lambda from the pip install.

-   a.
-Create a folder named 'python' in your current directory.
+   * Create a folder named 'python' in your current directory.
+      ```
       mkdir python
+      ```

-   b.
-Install PyPhonetics into the python folder.
+   * Install PyPhonetics into the python folder.
+      ```
       pip install --target=./python PyPhonetics
+      ```

-   d.
-Zip the folder into a file named PyPhoneticsLayer.zip
+   * Zip the folder into a file named PyPhoneticsLayer.zip
+      ```
       zip -r PyPhoneticsLayer.zip python
+      ```
 1. Upload the Lambda Layer for PyPhonetics library to S3.

-    a.
-Create s3 bucket with a unique name, replace *unique-bucket-name-1* with a unique name of your choice.
+    * Create s3 bucket with a unique name, replace *unique-bucket-name-1* with a unique name of your choice.
 This bucket will be used to store our Python dependency for the Bot Lambda.

+        ```
         aws s3 mb s3://<replace with unique-bucket-name-1> --region <region>
+        ```

-    b.
-Upload Lambda Layer to your S3 bucket from previous step.
+    * Upload Lambda Layer to your S3 bucket from previous step.

+        ```
         aws s3 cp PyPhoneticsLayer.zip s3://<replace with unique-bucket-name-1>
+        ```

-    c.
-Upload Cloud Formation Template to the S3 bucket from step a.
+    * Upload Cloud Formation Template to the S3 bucket from step a.

+        ```
         aws s3 cp BlogPost-Infra-CFN.json s3://<replace with unique-bucket-name-1>
+        ```

-2. Execute the CloudFormation script.
+1. Execute the CloudFormation script.
 Replace unique-bucket-name-1 with the name from the previous step and use a second unique bucket name for unique-bucket-name-2.
 This second bucket will be used to upload a CSV file of first and last names to populate our DynamoDb table of names.

     ```
     aws cloudformation create-stack --stack-name namesblogpoststack \